fspadmin/FSP-Website/sites/all/modules/ckeditor/README.txt

 Managing Plugins
 ----------------
 If you want to manage CKEditor plugins for a profile, go to the "Administer > Site configuration > CKEditor" section.
 This section lets you choose plugins relevant for each CKEditor profile from a list.
 In order to activate a plugin, select the checkbox next to its name.
 If a plugin contains toolbar buttons, they will be listed in parentheses next to the plugin description in the following format: (buttons: Button1, Button2).
 If this is the case, the button should be added to the CKEditor toolbar by using the method described below:
 - Open the /drupal/modules/ckeditor/ckeditor.config.js file.
 - Suppose the toolbar is defined in the following way:
       ['Link','Unlink','Anchor']
   You now need to add the button name (for example 'Button1') to the toolbar definition in the following way:
       ['Link','Unlink','Anchor','Button1']
   Do not forget to place the button name in single quotes!
-- Please note that some plugins require installing aditional modules to work correctly.
+- Please note that some plugins require installing additional modules to work correctly.

 Installing Additional Plugins
 -----------------------------
 The installation process is based on placing the plugin folder in the "plugins" directory of the CKEditor module (usually sites/all/modules/ckeditor).
 The plugin folder should contain at least the plugins.js file that is responsible for the plugin logic.
 The plugin description will be displayed in the Administration Panel if it is added to the plugins.js file by using the following special comment:
 /**
  * @file Plugin description
  */
 Hint: The Administration Panel automatically detects the toolbar buttons available in the plugin and adds them to the description.

-A plugin can be enabled by using the same method as described above - see the Managing Plugins section.
+A plugin can be enabled by using the same method as described above - see the "Managing Plugins" section.

 Integrating with the CKEditor Module (for Plugin Developers)
 ------------------------------------------------------------